GreatCowBASIC/Help/output/md/hefm_overview.md

 <td style="text-align: left;"><p>a subroutine with the parameters: block_number, buffer() [, HEF_ROWSIZE_BYTES ]</p></td>
 <td style="text-align: left;"><p>HEFWriteBlock( 0, myMemoryBuffer ) 'where myMemoryBuffer is an Array or a String<br />
 <br />
-The Array or a String will contain the values to be wrttin to the HEFM.</p></td>
+The Array or a String will contain the values to be written to the HEFM.</p></td>
 </tr>
 <tr class="even">
 <td style="text-align: left;"><p><code class="literal">HEFReadBlock</code></p></td>